How is Flexible Learning different from Millikin’s traditional degree program?

 Flexible Learning students pay a reduced rate compared to traditional Millikin students.
 Each credit hour is $499.
 Students can expect to pay roughly $1,500 per course.
 Flexible Learning students can take advantage of a monthly payment plan, and many local employers will provide tuition reimbursement.
 Flexible Learning students are eligible for financial aid consisting of grants, scholarships, and student loans.

 How do I apply for financial aid?

 Students planning to apply for financial aid will need to submit a Free Student Application for Financial Assistance (FAFSA).
 Millikin’s code for the FAFSA is 001724.
 The FAFSA requires your previous year’s income tax information.
-FAFSA may be filed online and responses are returned promptly.
+The FAFSA may be filed online and responses are returned promptly.
 Millikin’s Student Financial Services can assist you with financial aid questions.
 Students are encouraged to file for financial aid as soon as possible.
-After completing the Free Application for Financial Aid, Flexible Learning students are evaluated for the Federal Pell grant, State of Illinois MAP grant, and Federal Direct loan program.
+After completing the Free Application for Financial Aid, Flexible Learning students are evaluated for the Federal Pell Grant, State of Illinois MAP grant, and Federal Direct loan program.

 When do I need to apply?

 Classes start every 7, 8, or 10 weeks, and students may be able to start at various points throughout the year.
 Students are required to be admitted and registered at least two weeks prior to the start of classes.
 Find more information on the Apply page.